 9.5.
 A reply to the request should be provided within one month of its receipt.
-If it is necessary to extend the deadline, the Controller shall inform the applicant about reasons for the delay.
+If it is necessary to extend this deadline, the Controller shall inform the requesting persons of the reasons for the delay.

 9.6.
-The response is provided by traditional mail, unless the request is made by e-mail or the response is required in an electronic form.
+The reply shall be provided by post unless the request is made by e-mail or unless electronic transmission is requested.

 9.7.
 Proceedings regarding submitted requests are free of charge.
 Charges may only be collected if:

-The above fee includes costs of carrying on communication and costs connected with taking requested actions.
+The aforementioned fee includes the costs of communication and the costs related to taking the requested action;

 9.8.
-If the data subject challenges the decision to charge fees, the person may lodge a complaint with the President of the Personal Data Protection Office.
+If the decision to impose the fee is contested, the data subject may file a complaint with the President of the Personal Data Protection Office.